-The GEEB will be developed by a core team at WBA, in partnership with Equileap and in close collaboration with a broad group of external stakeholders.
-These include thought leaders in the field as well as an Expert Review Committee (ERC) still to be determined.
+GEWEB is being developed by a core team at WBA, in close collaboration with a broad group of external stakeholders.
+These include leading gender experts from across companies, investors, civil society organisations, academia and governments, as well as an Expert Review Committee (ERC).

-This report explores the need for a new gender equality and empowerment benchmark that builds on the great gender work that exists today.
-This benchmark measures companies’ progress against SDG 5 (Gender Equality) and recognizes key overlaps with other SDGs.
-This report suggests that a new benchmark requires an approach that is integrated (covers the full value chain), holistic (considers the many dimensions of gender equality and empowerment) and balanced (recognizes the varied ways companies can take action and drive change).
-Finally, this report suggests which key themes, industries and companies a new GE/E benchmark should prioritize with a supporting rationale for each.
+This report explores the need for a new gender equality and women’s empowerment benchmark that builds on the great gender work that exists today.
+It suggests that a new benchmark requires an approach that is integrated (covers the full value chain), holistic (considers the many dimensions of gender equality and empowerment) and balanced (recognizes the varied ways companies can take action and drive change).

 (Mumbai, March 2019) – This report summarizes the discussions and key takeaways from our first roundtable, which welcomed a mix of private sector, multi-lateral, civil society and academic organisations.

 (Vancouver, June 2019) – This report summarizes the discussions and key takeaways from our second roundtable, which was held on the margins of the Women Deliver 2019 conference.